Research Students at DCU

 Our PhD programme combines scholarly theory-building with a strong applied focus.
 Research scholars work under the supervision of an academic expert and are an important part of DCU Business School’s vibrant research community.
 The scholarships will allow students to undertake research in a specialist discipline.

 Visit the Scholarships Opportunities page at the Graduate Studies Office for further scholarship opportunities.
+The 2018 DCU Business School scholarship call details can be found here and the application form here

 You can view all our full and part-time Research Scholars here